Welcome to Binghamton University!

 Office of International Students and Scholar Services (ISSS)

-ISSS assists with the visa process and helps you understand U.S. regulations pertaining to international students.
-In addition, ISSS offers programming and services to help you adjust to Binghamton University, including the:
+ISSS assists with the visa process and helps you understand U.S. regulations that pertain to international students.
+In addition, ISSS offers programs and services to help you adjust to Binghamton University.
+These include:

 - New International Graduate Student Orientation